MWessam/TeamMegaGameDev/Year Plan.md

 - Adding post processing.
 - Unity built in packages.

-** Phase 7: Data Structures and Algorithms in Unity
-- Effective use of arrays
-- Lists
-- Dictionary
-- Stack
-- Queue
-- Trees

 **Phase 8: First 2D Game (Simple game made with Unity to test your knowledge)(2 to 3 Weeks)**
 - Choose theme for game.